Marcus Quinn: Ecommerce Designer & Developer

-By using well-capitalised free services like GitLab, GitHub & Cloudflare, it can stay alive forever - and with no payments ever needed to keep the
+By using well-capitalised free services like GitLab, GitHub (and Namecheap Cloudflare if you want to use your own domain name), it can stay alive forever on the git***.io domain — and with no payments ever needed to keep the

-.io URL versions of the sites live for as long as the internet itself, you can make as many sites & pages as you like!
+.io URL versions of the sites live for as long as the internet itself — you can make as many free sites & pages as you like!

 **Why GitLab in preference over GitHub?